March 6, 2013

 - Tequestrian Farm – March 4, 2013

 The farm was initially quarantined due a horse testing positive for EHV-1.
 This horse was imported from another state and isolated at the farm on arrival.
 No connection was made between this horse and the HITS Showgrounds’ EHV-1 cases.
 The horse never developed neurological signs and the quarantine was released after fourteen days with no evidence of transmission, no clinical signs on the farm, and all horses testing negative on the premises.
+Equine Safety during a natural disaster.

 Known State Movement Restriction for Horses